MEbiz Real Estate Insider – A Field of Dreams: Imagining a Solar System in The Back Forty

 Third, while more common in the western United States, federal and state environmental policy issues, such as those under the National Environmental Policy Act, 42 U.S.C.
 4321 et seq., will be implicated by utility-scale solar to ensure the integrity of flora and fauna.

 Finally, the electricity generated by large scale solar may be transmitted in a variety of ways.
 It may be connected to an electric micro-grid for use on site, or it may be connected to the interstate electric transmission grid, requiring it to be placed in a queue for interconnection by the New England Independent System Operator, approval by the transmission owner, and sold under the terms of a power purchase agreement to the utility, an electricity marketer or a third party.

 In addition to the energy sold, owners of solar generating projects may sell solar renewable energy credits to many utilities.
 SRECs are the recognition of the inherent environmental attributes of renewable energy that represent a separate economic value for each megawatthour of electricity produced.

 There’s money where the sun shines.
-In Maine we are fortunate to not have to be the first to slide down the razor’s edge – we have in-region examples (e.g. Commonwealth of Massachusetts) from which we can identify sound, impactful public policy to adopt, but also look to avoid costly consequences of short-sighted or unrealistic political or regulatory burdens.
+In ME we are fortunate to not have to be the first to slide down the razor’s edge – we have in-region examples (e.g. Commonwealth of Massachusetts) from which we can identify sound, impactful public policy to adopt, but also look to avoid costly consequences of short-sighted or unrealistic political or regulatory burdens.

-Whether your field of dreams is a solar system in the front forty or the back forty, thoughtful consideration of all the issues is necessary to embrace and win in Maine’s new energy future.
+Whether your field of dreams is a solar system in the front forty or the back forty, thoughtful consideration of all the issues is necessary to embrace and win in ME’s new energy future.